truenas/documentation/content/SCALE/SCALETutorials/Apps/AddStorjNode.md

 * Your router must support DDNS (Dynamic DNS).

 * You must have a Storj wallet already set up.
+See [Storj Wallet Configuration](https://support.storj.io/hc/en-us/articles/360026611692-How-do-I-hold-STORJ-What-is-a-valid-address-or-compatible-wallet-).
 There are special considerations regarding how to protect and manage your wallet, but they are outside the scope of this article.

 * Review the hardware and bandwidth considerations at [Storj Node](https://www.storj.io/node).

-### Getting a Valid Storj Wallet Address
-{{< expand "Click Here for More Information" "v" >}}
-There are several methods available to use in order to create a Storj Eth Wallet address.
-The following example utilizes the MetaMask Chrome extension, but you can use any method you like:

-Click on the MetaMask extension, and *Get Started.* You can either import an existing wallet using the seed phrase or create a new one.
-Click on *Create Wallet*, and then *I Agree*.
-Click on *No Thanks* in order to proceed.
-Click on *Account Details* and then copy the Eth Wallet address.
-{{< /expand >}}
 ### Generate an Authentication Token for Storj

 Open a browser window and go to [Storj Host a Node](https://www.storj.io/host-a-node).
 Enter an email address that you would like associated with the account.
 Complete the **I'm not a robot** reCAPTCHA.
 Click **Continue**.